hash3liZer/WiFiBroot/README.md

 ## DESCRIPTION
 WiFiBroot is built to provide clients all-in-one facility for cracking WiFi (WPA/WPA2) networks.
 It heavily depends on **scapy**, a well-featured packet manipulation library in Python.
 Almost every process within is dependent somehow on scapy layers and other functions except for operating the wireless interface on a different channel.
 That will be done via native linux command **iwconfig** for which you maybe need *sudo* privileges.
 For the time, it provides two modes, one where it tries to capture handshake first and guess the password from the dictionary provided.
 The other mode uses PMKID to crack the same key.
 This one's faster and does not require any need for a handshake.
 Hashes like MIC, PMK and PTK can be seen as well by increasing the verbosity level.
 Currently, it provide two printing levels.
 One is normal one and the other is with **--verbose** option.
 The tool is still under development and the users who wanna take part in are very much welcome.

-As of, it is built in Python, you may not be able to acheive the speed of C cracking programs.
+As of, it is built in Python and surely, you may not be able to acheive the speed of C cracking programs but can compile the source code to acheive your very aim.

 ## Installation: